 The North Central Association of Colleges and Secondary Schools accredited the high school division in 1925, the teacher-training program in 1926, and the four-year College of Arts and Sciences in 1934.
 Graduate instruction began in the summer session of 1940, with programs in education and history, and minors in English, history, and sociology.
-In adherence with the Supreme Court decision in the landmark Gaines v Canada case, a law school for African American students in Missouri was established in St. Louis in 1940.
-A School of Journalism was established in February 1942.

 In 1954, the United States Supreme Court handed down its ruling in Brown v.
 Board of Education, and Lincoln University responded by opening its doors to all applicants meeting its entrance criteria.
-Today, Lincoln University provides an array of academic programs to serve a diverse population of both residential and non-residential students.
-The University also engages in a variety of research projects, and offers numerous public service programs.
+Enrollment climbed from 400 to more than 1,000 students, triggering a move to expand curriculum and facilities.